Arianta arbustorum: Life cycle

 Arianta arbustorum lives in forests and open habitats of any kind.
 It requires humidity.
-It lives also in disturbed habitats (not in Ireland where it is restricted to old native woodland).
+It also lives in disturbed habitats (except in Ireland, where it is restricted to old native woodland).
 It may locally tolerate non-calcareous substrate, in north Scotland also on sandhills.
-In the Alps up to 2700 m, in Britain 1200 m, in Bulgaria 1500 m.
+It is found at elevations up to 2,700 m in the Alps, 1,200 m in Britain, and 1,500 m in Bulgaria.

 It feeds on green herbs, dead animals and faeces.

-If snails hatched more than 50 m distant from each other, they are considered isolated since they would not move more than 25 m (neighbourhood area 32–50 m), usually they move about 7–12 m in a year, mostly along water currents.
+If snails hatch more than 50 m apart, they are considered isolated, as they rarely move more than 25 m (neighbourhood area 32–50 m); usually, they move about 7–12 m in a year, mostly along water currents.